Isotope separation: Laser

 Several alternative MLIS schemes have been developed.
 For example, one uses a first laser in the near-infrared or visible region, where a selectivity of over 20:1 can be obtained in a single stage.
 This method is called OP-IRMPD (Overtone Pre-excitation—IR Multiple Photon Dissociation).
 But due to the small absorption probability in the overtones, too many photons remain unused, so that the method did not reach industrial feasibility.
 Also some other MLIS methods suffer from wasting of the expensive photons.

 Finally, the 'Separation of isotopes by laser excitation' (SILEX) process, developed by Silex Systems in Australia, has been licensed to General Electric for the development of a pilot enrichment plant.
 For uranium, it uses a cold molecular beam with UF_{6} in a carrier gas, in which the ^{235}UF_{6} is selectively excited by an infrared laser near 16 μm.
 In contrast to the excited molecules, the nonexcited heavier isotopic molecules tends to form clusters with the carrier gas, and these clusters stay closer to the axis of the molecular beam, so that they can pass a skimmer and are thus separated from the excited lighter isotope.

-Quite recently yet another scheme has been proposed for the deuterium separation using Trojan wavepackets in circularly polarized electromagnetic field.
-The process of Trojan wave packet formation by the adiabatic-rapid passage depends in ultra-sensitive way on the reduced electron and nucleus mass which with the same field frequency further leads to excitation of Trojan or anti-Trojan wavepacket depending on the kind of the isotope.
-Those and their giant, rotating electric dipole moments are then $\pi$-shifted in phase and the beam of such atoms splits in the gradient of the electric field in the analogy to Stern–Gerlach experiment.
+Starting in 1994, yet another scheme has been proposed for deuterium separation using Trojan wave packets formed in a circularly or linearly polarized electromagnetic field.
+The process of Trojan wave packet formation by the adiabatic-rapid passage depends in an ultra-sensitive way on the reduced electron and nucleus mass so that the same field frequency leads to excitation of Trojan or anti-Trojan wave packets depending on the isotope.
+In theory, Trojan wave packets and their giant, rotating electric dipole moments could then be $\pi$-shifted in phase and the atomic beam split in the gradient of the electric field in an analogous way to the Stern–Gerlach experiment.